top of page

 What to do with an old 401(k)?

 Sit?
 Stay?
 Rollover?
-Follow these guidelines for consideration around your old retirement accounts
+Follow these guidelines for how to approach old retirement accounts

 Too many retirement accounts?
 Multiple 401k nest eggs

 Leaving a job can be tough.
-You may be leaving behind stability, comfort, some good friends and, importantly, your old 401(k).
-Perhaps you find yourself accumulating retirement accounts and, once a year when you get your statement, you think: "What should I do with this thing?"
+You may be leaving behind stability, comfort, some good friends and, importantly, your old 401(k) or other employee-sponsored retirement account.
+Perhaps you find yourself accumulating retirement accounts and, once a year when you get your statement, you think: "What should I do with my old 401k?"
 You have options.

 1. Leave it where it is with your old employer